04 Aug 2020 • 10 min read

 For example, you need to transfer a large sum of money to a person, and a bank sends you an SMS code to verify the transaction.
 The main aim is to confirm that you are authorized to act.
 Regulations of identity authentication are kept updated.

-✅The purpose of CAPTCHA is to identify, neutralize, and block bots from conducting malicious activities on your website.
+The goal of CAPTCHA is to detect, thwart, and prevent bots from engaging in malicious activities on your website.
 In other words, CAPTCHA serves to protect your website or mobile apps from bot attacks.

 CAPTCHAs are placed at the gateways for interaction and prevent maliciously automated computer programs from accessing and committing fraud and abuse.